5.c) Nature of intelligence: Validation of the Method of Logical Verification of Information (LoVeInf)

-The same comparisons can be made with original variables, although the results are worse than with centered ones.
+The same comparisons can be made with original variables, although the results are less powerful than with centered ones.

-A curiosity of this model is the different behavior between M and F because up until now, there were no hints for it.
-In the corresponding graphs following the links, vector M seems slightly more significant as rearrangement criterion whereas its correlation with X3 and X6 was smaller than vector F. Regardless of the correlation level of M and F separately, it seems as if their lines or curves were mirror images of one another.
+A curiosity of this analysis is the different behavior between *M and *F because up until now, there were no hints for it.
+In the corresponding graphs (following the links), vector *M seems slightly more significant as rearrangement criterion whereas its correlation with X3 and X6 was smaller than vector *F. Regardless of the correlation level of *M and *F separately; it seems as if their lines or curves were mirror images of one another.